-Alternatively, you can normally take all or part of your SIPP fund as a single or a series of one-off taxed lump sum cash payments (known as an 'uncrystallised funds pension lump sum', or 'UFPLS' for short).
-25% of this will be tax-free in the UK and the rest of the payment will be taxed as income.
+Alternatively, you can normally take all or part of your SIPP fund as a single or a series of one-off taxed lump sum cash payments (known as an 'uncrystallised funds pension lump sum').
+25% of this will be tax-free and the rest of the payment will be taxed as income.